1. Research Foci and Goals

 Debates about moral standing typically focus on whether personhood or the capacity for suffering is necessary and sufficient for being a moral rights bearer.
 Interestingly enough, debates about personhood often take the capacity for autonomy or, more broadly, agency to stand in for personhood (e.g., Korsgaard 1996; 2009; Martin 2006; McMahan 2005; Liao 2010; Regan 2004/1984; but compare with Warren 1997).
 Yet for this type of argument to work, it is necessary to show why the fact that an individual is an agent is morally significant such that it renders beings who possess such a capacity moral rights bearers.
 This requires a broader theory about moral standing that does not collapse agency into personhood.
 That is, we need a theory of agency’s moral importance that treats agency as sufficient for moral standing rather than merely a necessary condition for personhood.
 In my paper in preparation, “Agency, Personhood and the Metaethical Grounds of Moral Status,” I provide such an argument.
 To do so, I show that the designation ‘agent’ represents an independent moral ground for moral standing and is thus an evaluatively thick term.

-In another work in preparation, “Why Moral Status Matters for Metaethics,” I consider whether a theory of moral standing can provide a route to vindicating the claims of the (naturalist) moral realist in much the same way that the Humean theory of motivation and judgment internalism are often used to undermine them.
+In “Why Moral Status Matters for Metaethics” (2018, Journal of the American Philosophical Association), I consider whether a theory of moral standing can provide a route to vindicating the claims of the (naturalist) moral realist in much the same way that the Humean theory of motivation and judgment internalism are often used to undermine them.
 But to be vindicatory in this way, I show that naturalist moral realist can explain moral standing in ecumenical terms that do not already favor a moral realist picture of moral facts.

 4.4.
 Moral Facts: Are They All the Same in Kind?